Release Notes

 Programmatic Usage

-This release also ships with refined programmatic API.
+This release also ships with a refined programmatic API.

 import { Config, Runner } from "tstyche/tstyche";